memgraph/starlink/blog-post/blog-post.md

 <p/>
 <br />

-If we wanted to return all the relationships a satellite has, we would need to specify if they are of type `VISIBLE_FROM` or `CONNECTED_TO` because the former represents connections between cities and satellites, while the latter represents connections between satellites.
+If we wanted to return all the relationships a satellite has, we would need to specify if they are of type `VISIBLE_FROM` or `CONNECTED_TO` because the former represents connections between cities and satellites, while the latter only represents connections between satellites.
 We are just going to omit the relationship type in our query so both of these types are returned.<br />
 The query looks like this:
 ```
    MATCH (s:Satellite {id: "482"})